macielti/echo-graalvm/README.md

 ## Experiment Results

 A simple Clojure application (a Telegram echo bot) deployed to a Docker container consuming less than 10 MiB of RAM.

+To ensure a fairer comparison, I implemented 3 versions of Docker images:

+- **echo-graalvm-distroless**: The version that uses `gcr.io/distroless/base:latest` as the base image.
+- **echo-jvm**: The JVM-based version using `amazoncorretto:23` as the base image.
+- **echo-graalvm**: The GraalVM-based version, also using `amazoncorretto:23` as the base image.

 `docker stats` output: